-Version Author Changes Approval Date V1.0 External Compliance Advisor A full version of the Prospectus 02/09/2020 V2.0 External Compliance Advisor Dates of the holiday periods were included in the Academic Calendar.
+Version Author Changes Approval Date v1.0 External Compliance Advisor A full version of the Prospectus 02/09/2020 v2.0 External Compliance Advisor Dates of the holiday periods were included in the Academic Calendar.
 Information about enrolment, fees and support services was updated.
-05/05/2022 V3.0 External Compliance Advisor Information about the newly added Sydney campus is incorporated.
-17/01/2023
+05/05/2022 v3.0 External Compliance Advisor Information about the newly added Sydney campus is incorporated.
+17/01/2023 v3.1 Registrar Information correction to Brisbane campus and academic calendar 10/07/2023 v3.2 Registrar Minor changes (academic calendar, new roles, etc.) 31/05/2024 V3.3 Registrar Minor changes (weblinks update, roles update) 30/09/2024

-Warning - Document uncontrolled when printed!
-The current version of this document is maintained on the AIIHE website at www.aiihe.edu.au
+N.B.
+The document is uncontrolled when printed!
+The current version of this document is maintained on the AIIHE website at www.aiihe.edu.au.